 Don’t Deduct All DMV Fees

+Not all California DMV fees (1) are deductible.
 A quick glance at your registration invoice will tell you that California lists multiple fees on the bill for vehicle registration.
-There are registration fees, the vehicle license fee (VLF), weight fees for commercial vehicles, special plate fees for personalized license plates, county/district fees, and owner responsibility fees.
-Not all of them are tax deductible.
-When preparing your federal income tax return identify the VLF only.
+There are registration fees, the vehicle license fee, weight fees for commercial vehicles, special plate fees for personalized license plates, county/district fees, and owner responsibility fees.
+When preparing your federal income tax return identify the license fee only.
 Created in 1935 by the California legislature in lieu of a property tax on vehicles, this is the portion that is based on the value of the vehicle and therefore the portion that is tax deductible.

-If you no longer have your registration invoice or you just want to double check your math on the deductible portion of the registration fee, use the fee calculator on the California DMV website.
-Called the “VLF for Tax Purposes” Service, the fee calculator will identify the portion of the registration fee that is tax deductible for any given tax year.
-Just enter the license plate number, the last five digits of the Vehicle Identification Number, and the tax year you are interested in.
-The DMV keeps information on the current tax year, plus the past two years, available on the website.
+If you no longer have your registration invoice or you just want to double-check your math, use the Vehicle Registration Fee Calculator on the CA.gov website.
+It identifies the portion of California DMV fees that is tax deductible for any given tax year.
+Just enter your license plate number, the last five digits of the Vehicle Identification Number, and the tax year you are interested in.
+Information is available for the current tax year and the past two years.